-2.2.4 Internal Maintenance Bypass Switch
+2.2.7 Internal Maintenance Bypass Breaker

-The maintenance bypass switch (Breaker) installed inside the unit should remain open under normal operation and only closed during maintenance.
+The maintenance bypass switch (Breaker) is installed inside the unit should be open under normal operation, and only closed during maintenance.
 The maintenance bypass switch is a necessity to maintain AC power to the load while performing maintenance on the unit.
-When the bypass breaker is closed under normal operation, the inverter will stop, and the load will automatically get transferred to reserve, to prevent the inverter connecting directly to the AC source.
-However, you cannot switch on the inverter as long as the maintenance bypass breaker remains closed.
+When the bypass breaker is closed under normal operation, the inverter will stop and the load will be automatically transferred to reserve to prevent the inverter connecting directly to the AC source, however you cannot switch on the inverter as long as the maintenance bypass breaker is closed.

-> Using the maintenance bypass breaker
+Using the maintenance bypass breaker

-- 1. Switch off the inverter
+Switch off the inverter

-- 2. The static switch will automatically transfer the load to reserve with zero transfer time
+The static switch will automatically transfer the load to reserve without dead time

-- 3. Close the maintenance bypass breaker
+Close the maintenance bypass breaker

-- 4. Open the reserve breaker
+Open the reserve breaker

-- 5. The load gets power from the output without interruption.
+The load gets power from the output without interruption.